-Within my brush marks, relatives faces, rubbed marks and symbolic boats are often highlighted, repeated and reworked.
-In pursuit of a fleeting moment, I re contextualise and reframe the presence and absence of family members and belongings, my hazy memories kept close and eternally captured on canvas.
+Within my brush marks my relatives faces, symbolic veils, masks and patterns are often highlighted, repeated and reworked.
+In pursuit of a fleeting moment, I recontextualise and reframe the presence and absence of family members and belongings, my hazy memories kept close and eternally captured on canvas.
 Partially revealed, I attempt to collapse my present reality and bring the past to life, forever layered in washes of paint, helping me work through subconscious emotions and fears.
 My complex cultural identity is mulled upon frequently, through depictions of the sea- a sight of healing and trauma, Kanga cloth patterns and a full moon of hope.
 I search for a lost time, imagining my ancestors sailing alongside me on mysterious dhows, clay and coffee pots metaphors for family, and the colour blue symbolic to many ancient cultures, becomes my timeless symbol for life, rebirth, heaven and earth.

 “Identities work only because, once they get their grip on us, they command us, speaking to us as an inner voice; and because others, seeing who they think we are, call on us, too.”

 – Kwame Anthony Appiah, The lies that bind, rethinking identity

 Similar to Appiah, I am part of a complex web, a mixed heritage generation that continues to give birth to a never ending layered hybrid race.
 The work I am compelled to make, enables and empowers me to make sense of who I am, as my identity is contoured, labelled, shaped and redrawn by society and myself.